ebowman/api-first-hand/docs/DEFINITIONS.md

 | password    | string       | password       | scala.String                                |
 | uuid        | string       | uuid           | java.util.UUID                              |
 | file        | file         |                | java.io.File                                |

+Additionally, if a validation of type "enum" is defined for some primitive type, a trait and a set of case objects forming an ADT will be generated for this enum.

 ## [Complex Types](#complex-types)